Australian Screen

 W

-WWI Troops Embarkation and Charity Bazaars, Sydney other historical footage – c1915
+WWI Troops Embarkation and Charity Bazaars, Sydney historical – c1915

 This silent footage shows newly recruited troops embarking for service; life on board the ships for troops heading overseas; and the fundraising activities of the Red Cross to aid in the war effort.